Atoptool/atop/README.md

 disk utilization, priority, username, state, and exit code.
 In combination with the optional kernel module *netatop*, it even shows network activity per process/thread.
+In combination with the optional daemon *atopgpud*, it also shows GPU activity on system level and process level.

 ## Highlights